francistor/yaas/doc/SampleHandlers/FixedBroadbandHandler.md

 # Fixed Broadband Handler

-Config variables may be set globally, per realm or per radius clients, each one overriding the previous one.
+# Configuration

+The configuration files are in the `hanlderConf` folder.
+The configuation variables that apply to a specific request may be set in various places, the final value used depends on the precedence.

+From lower to higher priority, properties are taken from:
+* globalConfig.json
+* realmConfig.json
+* radiusClientConfig.json

 ## Authentication

 ### Provision Type

-Defined in config variable `provisionType`, with values
+Determines where the user is looked for.
+The behaviour is defined in config variable `provisionType`, with values:

 * `database`.
 User is looked for in database, using NAS-Port and NAS-IP-Address
 * `file`.
 User is looked for in file, using User-Name
 * `none`.
 Do not look for the user.
 Mainly for testing

-The look up returns
+The look up returns:

 * legacyClientId
 * basicServiceName
 * addonServiceName
+* overrideServiceName
+* overrideAddonServiceName
 * status
 * userName of the line
 * password of the line